dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     }

 HTTP.OK will be returned if configurations are saved successfully.
-In all other cases HTTP.ERROR will be retured.
+In all other cases HTTP.ERROR will be returned.

 The various gateway configurations can be instantiated using the endpoints listed below.